macloo/python-beginners/web_scraping/README.md

 ### What is the BeautifulSoup object?

 It's very important to understand that many of the BeautifulSoup commands work on an *object*, which is not the same as a simple *string*.
-Throughout her book, Mitchell uses the variable name `bsObj` to remind us of that fact.
+Throughout her book, Mitchell uses the variable name `bs` to remind us of that fact.
+(Note: In the first edition, Mitchell used `bsObj`, and you'll see that in many examples in this repo.
+Most people use `soup` for this variable name &mdash; because the library is BeautifulSoup.)

 Many programming languages include objects as a data type.
 Python does, JavaScript does, etc. An *object* is an even more powerful and complex data type than an *array* (JavaScript) or a *list* (Python) and can contain many other data types in a structured format.

 When you extract information from an *object* with a BeautifulSoup command, sometimes you get a simple string, and sometimes you get a Python *list* (which is very similar to an *array* in JavaScript).
 The way you treat that extracted information will be **different** depending on whether it is a string (*one* item) or a list (usually *more than one* item).

+That last paragraph is REALLY IMPORTANT, so read it again.

 ### How BeautifulSoup handles the object